Stock footage

 Stock footage, and similarly, archive footage, library pictures, and file footage is film or video footage that can be used again in other films.
 Stock footage is beneficial to filmmakers as it saves shooting new material.
 A single piece of stock footage is called a "stock shot" or a "library shot".
-Stock footage may have appeared in previous productions but may also be outtakes or footage shot for previous productions and not used.
+Stock footage may have appeared in previous productions but may also be outtakes, footage shot for previous productions and not used, or shot in order to be sold.
 Examples of stock footage that might be utilized are moving images of cities and landmarks, wildlife in their natural environments, and historical footage.
 Suppliers of stock footage may be either rights managed or royalty-free.
 Many websites offer direct downloads of clips in various formats.

 History

 Stock footage companies began to emerge in the mid-1980s, offering clips mastered on Betacam SP, VHS, and film formats.
 Many of the smaller libraries that specialized in niche topics such as extreme sports, technological or cultural collections were bought out by larger concerns such as Corbis or Getty Images over the next couple of decades.